openshift/ci-tools/ONBOARD.md

 ## Prepare configuration for component repo

-The JSON configuration file describes how to build different images in a testing pipeline for your repository.
-CI Operator has different *”targets”* that describe the goal images to build, and later targets build on successfully built earlier targets.
+The JSON configuration file describes how to build different images in a testing pipeline for your repository. ci-operator has different *”targets”* that describe the goal images to build, and later targets build on successfully built earlier targets.

 ### Source code image target

-By default, CI Operator builds the `src` target image.
+By default, ci-operator builds the `src` target image.
 The `src` image is expected to contain the component source code together with all build dependencies.
 You can specify the base image to which the source code will be injected with the `test_base_image` key (the base image will almost always be